How to Get a COVID-19 Booster Shot in Northeast Ohio

 “We have so many places where people can get vaccines now.
 It’s such a distributed mechanism now,” she said.
 “As long as it’s actually within the appropriate time frame and the appropriate product, I can’t imagine why you wouldn’t be able to get it anywhere.”

 Individuals will not necessarily have to go to their original provider for the third dose, she added.

-For example, if someone received their shot at the mass vaccination clinic at the Wolstein Center at Cleveland State University, which closed in June, they could likely call their physician’s office or local pharmacy and schedule the booster there.
+For example, if someone received their shot at the mass vaccination clinic at the Wolstein Center at Cleveland State University, which closed in June, that person could likely call his physician’s office or local pharmacy and schedule the booster there.